tstillz/cbr-timeliner/README.md

 This tool is a quick script written to export tagged items within a specific Carbon Black Response investigation into timelines.
 These timelines can be ingested by the SOC/IR team for further analysis.

+Writeup on this tool can be foud here: https://blog.stillztech.com/2018/09/carbon-black-response-timeliner.html

 > Outputs all tagged events into a timeline (two export methods):
 - All events per your investigation
 - Only events for the hostname specified